Knicks vs. Bucks Player Props Betting Odds

 |3PM

-- The 24.5-point total set for Jalen Brunson on Saturday is 0.8 fewer points than his season scoring average.
+- Monday's points prop bet for Jalen Brunson is 27.5 points.
+That's 1.9 more than his season average of 25.6.

 Get tickets for any NBA game this season at Ticketmaster!